jonsam19/pharmacy_accessibility_sweden/README.md

 # Swedish Pharmacy Accessibility Analysis

-**Impact**: This analysis established the 300-pharmacy threshold cited in proposed Swedish pharmacy legislation.
+**Impact**: The original 2023 analysis established a 300-pharmacy threshold cited in proposed Swedish pharmacy legislation.
+The goal is to ensure accessibility to medicines for all of Sweden in case of crisis or war.

 ## Overview

-This project analyzes optimal pharmacy placement across Sweden to maximize population accessibility.
-Using geographic optimization and accessibility metrics, the analysis determined that approximately **300 strategically-placed pharmacies** are necessary to maintain adequate nationwide coverage.
+This repository contains a **2025 reproduction** of the pharmacy accessibility analysis originally conducted at TLV (Dental and Pharmaceutical Benefits Agency) in 2023.
+The analysis uses the same methodology to determine optimal pharmacy placement across Sweden to maximize population accessibility.

+### Important Notes

+⚠️ **This is a reproduction using current (2025) open-source data, not the original 2023 analysis.**

+**Key Differences:**
+- **Original (2023)**: Used internal TLV data with actual pharmacy sales from May 2023
+- **This version (2025)**: Uses publicly available Pipos pharmacy data (November 2025) and SCB population data (2024)
+- **Results**: Will differ from the published 2023 report due to:
+  - Different pharmacy landscape (2025 vs 2023)
+  - Different data sources (open data vs internal TLV data)
+  - Updated population distribution (2024 vs 2023)

+**Purpose of this repository:**
+- Demonstrates the analytical methodology used in the original study
+- Provides a fully reproducible analysis using open data
+- Serves as a portfolio example of geospatial optimization and policy analysis
+- Allows others to apply similar methods to pharmacy accessibility analysis

-The findings were published in a TLV report and have directly influenced Swedish pharmacy policy.
+The original methodology and findings were published in a [TLV report (2023)][TLV_REPORT_URL] and influenced Swedish pharmacy policy.

+**Related Resources:**
+- 📄 [TLV Report (2023) - Original Analysis][TLV_REPORT_URL]
+- 💊 [Pipos - Swedish Pharmacy Data Source][PIPOS_URL]
+- 🗺️ [OpenRouteService - Routing API][ORS_URL]

-## Key Findings
+## Key Findings (Original 2023 Analysis)

 - **300 pharmacies** identified as the critical threshold for maintaining national accessibility
 - **XX% of population** within 10km driving distance with 300 pharmacies
 - **Geographic optimization** using Maximum Coverage Location Problem (MCLP)
 - Analysis informed **proposed pharmacy legislation** in Sweden

+*Note: The results from this 2025 reproduction will differ numerically from the original 2023 analysis due to updated data sources, but the methodology and approach remain identical.*

 ## Methodology

 ### 1. Data Sources (All Open Data)

+This 2025 reproduction uses publicly available data:

-- **Population Grid**: 1km² grid squares covering Sweden with population counts (Statistics Sweden)
+- **Population Grid**: 1km² grid squares covering Sweden with population counts ([Statistics Sweden][SCB_URL], 2024)
-- **Pharmacy Locations**: All pharmacies with sales in May 2023, including coordinates
+- **Pharmacy Locations**: Current pharmacy locations from [Pipos][PIPOS_URL] (November 2025), including coordinates
-- **Geographic Data**: Swedish administrative boundaries (counties, municipalities)
+- **Geographic Data**: Swedish administrative boundaries (counties, municipalities) via swemaps2 package
-- **Road Network**: OpenStreetMap via OpenRouteService API
+- **Road Network**: OpenStreetMap via [OpenRouteService API][ORS_URL]

+*The original 2023 analysis used internal TLV pharmacy sales data from May 2023.*

 ### 2. Optimization Approach